 Q is for Quantum - a long selection straight from the system chapter

-Upwind uses an original game system called Q. Like most game mechanics it provides a framework of objectivity and chance that helps guide and drive the gameʼs story.
-Unlike most systems however, Q does not shape the story by resolving individual character actions one at a time – instead it drives the story by determining singular outcomes for entire encounters.
-Q resolves whole encounters through a sort of quantum mechanic, determining which of a pair of potential outcomes for a given situation will be used to continue the adventure narrative.
-These potential outcomes are determined by cooperative negotiation between the game moderator and the players and proposed as stakes for which the participants bid using hands of playing cards.
-The participants then weave the winning outcomes into the ongoing narrative and the story progresses accordingly – in a quantum, rather than incremental way.
+Upwind uses an original game system called Q. Like most game systems, it provides a framework of objectivity and chance that helps guide the game’s story.
+Unlike most systems, Q does not shape that story by resolving incremental character actions one at a time; instead it resolves whole encounters through a sort of quantum mechanic, determining which of a pair of potential outcomes will be used to continue the adventure narrative.

 Character attributes are explained later in the rules, but it is relevant to note here for the sake of subsequent examples that they consist of Abilities, Skills and elemental powers called Potential.
-They are represented by unique, descriptive phrases created by the players and serve the dual purposes of describing their characters as well as detailing what those characters can do.
+They are represented by descriptive phrases created by the players and serve the dual purposes of describing their characters and specifying what those characters can do.

 The EGS Vigilant has been hit by cannon fire from a Child frigate and its induction hull has been badly damaged.
-The ship is losing altitude fast and is about to crash into a downwind highland.
-Rowan, a young Knight, grabs the helm and shouts through the speaking tube for the engineer to give him full power.
+The ship is losing altitude fast and is about to crash into a downwind skyland.
+The enemy ship is pacing the Vigilant and readying another broadside.
+Knowing they will not survive a second raking and desperate to save his crew, Rowan, a young Explorer Knight, grabs the helm and shouts through the speaking tube for the engineer to give full power to the hull.

 The moderator calls for a play and asks the player to suggest the stakes for which he would like to bid.
-The player says he wants Rowan to save the ship and crew and in doing so win the lasting admiration of his Liegemen and earn a new Blaze of Rank from his superiors.
-The moderator agrees to those stakes and says that should he lose, the ship will crash and a full third of the crewmen will die.
-He also says that his superiors will still award him the new Blaze for his heroic actions, but that Rowan will feel so guilty about the loss of life that he is unable to take any risks with his crew in the future.
+The player says he wants Rowan to save the ship and crew by ramming the enemy vessel and causing it to crash into the floating island instead, allowing the Vigilant to limp away and escape into the surrounding clouds.
+In doing so he also wants to win the lasting admiration of his crew and earn a new Blaze of Rank from his superiors.

 Decks and Hands